All answers have been held as short as possible and require an understanding and study of the corresponding chapter of the book.

 HSDPA uses adaptive modulation and coding to quickly react to changing conditions on the air interface.
 Thus, less error correction and detection bits can be used while the radio link is stable which increases speed under such conditions.
 Instead of only using one data stream, HSDPA users can receive data via several code channels simultaneously (multi code).
 Additionally, Hybrid Automatic Retransmission Requests (HARQ) are used to detect transmission errors very quickly and to retransmit the data before higher layers detect a problem.
 Finally, intelligent scheduling can be used to reduce the data rate to a subscriber while signal conditions are temporarily bad and to increase the data rate again once conditions have improved.
 This improves overall cell capacity and in turn also increases the average date rate available to all users in a cell.

-HSDPA supports a simultaneous dedicated channel for voice calls along one or more HSDPA channel.
-Thus, a user can use both services at the same time.
+HSDPA supports a simultaneous dedicated channel for voice calls along one or more HSDPA channels.
+Thus, a subscriber can use both services at the same time.

 Without an E-DCH, uplink packet speeds are limited to 64 kbit/s -128 kbit/s in most networks and 384 kbit/s in rare cases.
 The E-DCH concept increases the uplink speed per user to up to 2 Mbit/s in ideal conditions and to around 800 kbit/s und normal conditions in operational networks.
 Additionally, E-DCH also increases overall system capacity in the uplink, so more users can access the network with higher uplink speeds at the same time.
 This is very important for applications that send as much data as they receive.
 Such services are for example voice and video telephony.